Capital Gains Tax: What it means for business owners

-While the Government decides whether to press on with a capital gains tax, the Herald is looking at what such a tax would mean to the most-affected sectors.
+While the Government decides whether to press on with a capital gains tax, the Herald - in a new series starting today - is looking at what such a tax would mean to the most-affected sectors.
 Today: business owners

 Status quo: